Houston Probate Attorneys

-It is particularly difficult after losing a loved one to have to deal with such tasks as sorting through the deceased person’s property and accounts, ascertaining his or her debts, and making distributions to the beneficiaries, some of whom may not realize how complicated and time consuming these duties can be.
-If you find yourself in charge of a deceased person’s estate, we can guide you through the steps you must take to settle the estate.
+Probate attorneys help clients during particularly difficult times after losing a loved one.
+Having to deal with such tasks as sorting through the deceased person’s property and accounts, ascertaining his or her debts, and making distributions to the beneficiaries, some of whom may not realize how complicated and time consuming these duties can be … it’s just daunting.

 What do I do if the deceased person left a Will?

 A common misconception is that, if a person dies with a Will, there is no need for probate.
 Unfortunately, that is not the case.
 A Will does not have any validity to transfer assets until a judge issues an order stating that the Will is the valid last Will of the person who passed away.
-The process of going through the court process of approving the Will and complying with the requirements of Texas law after a Will has been determined to be valid is known as “probate.”
+The process of going through the probate court to approve the Will and comply with the requirements of Texas law after a Will has been determined to be valid is known as “probate.”

 The typical “simple” Texas probate (assuming there are no unusual issues concerning the Will) involves the following steps:

-- The original Will and an application to probate the Will prepared by an attorney is filed with the County Clerk (usually in the county where the deceased person resided).
+- The original Will and an application to probate the Will prepared by a probate attorney is filed with the County Clerk (usually in the county where the deceased person resided).

 - There is a period of at least 10 days before a hearing may be held to probate the Will.
 This time period is required to allow anyone who wants to contest the Will to file a contest.

-- An attorney, and in certain counties, the person named as executor, must attend the court hearing during which testimony is given to prove that the Will is the valid last Will of the person who died and that the person named as executor is qualified to act.
+- A probate attorney, and in certain counties, the person named as executor, must attend the court hearing during which testimony is given to prove that the Will is the valid last Will of the person who died and that the person named as executor is qualified to act.

 - The judge signs an order admitting the Will to probate and appointing the executor, after which the executor is issued “letters testamentary,” an official document showing that the executor has the authority to access the deceased person’s assets.